Seahawks rookie receiver Jaxon Smith-Njigba returns to practice after wrist surgery

 In the first real drizzle the Seahawks have had to practice in since camp began, there was rookie receiver Jaxon Smith-Njigba out on the field, running around and making catches during a no-pads, non-contract practice, less than a week after having surgery to repair a slight fracture in his left wrist.

-The wrist was covered in a heavy wrap, and at one point, Smith-Njigba juggled a pass that he might usually have corralled easily before reeling it in.
+The wrist was covered in a heavy wrap, and at one point Smith-Njigba juggled a pass he might usually have corralled easily before reeling it in.
 But that he was out there at all impressed coaches and teammates alike.

 “It was great seeing Jaxon back out there,” said quarterback Geno Smith.
 “Got some reps in today.
 He’s a tough kid, man, and I think it’s remarkable what he is doing.”

-Smith-Njigba, a first-round pick from Ohio State selected 20th overall, suffered the injury against Dallas on Aug.
+Smith-Njigba, a first-round choice from Ohio State selected 20th overall, suffered the injury against Dallas on Aug.
 19 when he landed on the wrist while bracing a fall after catching a pass for 48 yards.
 He flew to Philadelphia a week ago Tuesday for the surgery.

-Carroll initially said the team was hoping for a 3-4 week return.
+Coach Pete Carroll initially said the team was hoping for a return in three or four weeks.

 Saturday after the preseason finale at Green Bay, Carroll offered an even more optimistic view.